The Bathroom Wall

 The Bathroom Wall is the debut studio album by American comedian Jimmy Fallon, released on August 27, 2002.
 The first five tracks of the album consists of studio songs, with the remainder of the album consisting of stand-up comedy material.
-The album is most notable for the song "Idiot Boyfriend" and its music video, in which actress and singer/songwriter Zooey Deschanel appears in the music video in the uncredited role of Fallon's girlfriend.
+In the music video for its song "Idiot Boyfriend", actress and singer/songwriter Zooey Deschanel has an uncredited role of Fallon's girlfriend.